 la flute: urban room

-Our proposal creates a major urban ‘room’ serving as an interface between the town center and the main boulevard.
-Based on analysis of pedestrian flows, both real and desired, our proposal transforms a difficult uneven site condition into a new covered plaza/event space for the city.
+Our proposal creates a major urban ‘room’ serving as an interface between the town centre and the main boulevard.
+Based on the analysis of pedestrian flows, both real and desired, our proposal transforms a difficult uneven site condition into a new covered plaza/event space for the city.

 A sloped ground plane connects the uneven boundary conditions by uniting them into a continuous surface.
 The sloped surface globally provides seamless connections while being locally manipulated by specific ‘urban forces’: entrance and exit points to an underground garage lift the surface while the desire for a more direct route to the alley way leading to the center from the boulevard ‘force’ the ground plane down to provide seamless connections at several points.